Skip to navigation Skip to content

 • go to the NHI screen

-• in the Taxable Income: field, delete any entry for the relevant parent(s)/guardian(s) leaving the field blank
+• in the Taxable Income field, delete any entry for the relevant parent(s)/guardian(s) leaving the field blank

-• the system will automatically populate the Taxable Income: field with $0
+• the system will automatically populate the Taxable Income field with $0

 • finalise the activity ensuring the outcome is correct

-If parental income is recorded with an estimate and they have now provided the actual parental income, see Assessing and coding parental income for ABSTUDY, Assistance for Isolated Children (AIC) Scheme and Youth Allowance (YA).
+If parental income is recorded with an estimate and they have now provided the actual parental income, see Assessing and coding parental income for ABSTUDY, Assistance for Isolated Children (AIC) and Youth Allowance (YA).

 If the customer is PIT exempt, and the parental income provided is an estimate, do not record any income on the NHI screen.
 If a customer has 2 PIT parents but only one with a PIT exempt reason, the system may populate income of $1 for the other parent.
-To make sure no combined income is recorded, and the review form will issue if the exempt parent loses their exemption, code the following on the non-exempt parent's NHI screen:
+To make sure no combined income is recorded, and the PIT review letter will issue if the exempt parent loses their exemption, code the following on the non-exempt parent's NHI screen:

-• in the Taxable Income: field, delete any entry for the relevant parent(s)/guardian(s) leaving the field blank
+• in the Taxable Income field, delete any entry for the relevant parent(s)/guardian(s) leaving the field blank

-• the system will automatically populate the Taxable Income: field with $0
+• the system will automatically populate the Taxable Income field with $0

 • finalise the activity ensuring the outcome is correct

-Is other parental income available/provided?
+Is other parental income declared?

-Zero taxable income for PIT purposes + Read more ...
+Zero taxable income for PIT purposes

 • incorrectly rejecting or cancelling YA with the PIA (Parental Income & Assets Not Provided) reason, or